FLorenz/Master-Thesis-Felix-Lorenz/README.md

 Folder contains all descriptive plots as well as the IRFs from the results part.
 The suffix "impute" and "monday" indicate the different imputation approaches.

 ## IMPORTANT REMARK
 Twitter does not allow sharing full text of Tweets.
 Therefore immi_tweets.rds and full_data_fin.rds do not contain any text but only the IDs of the Tweets, the author ID, whether the Tweet is a retweet and the time it was created.
 For this reason it is not possible to run immi_tweet_selection.R since it is relying on the text of the tweets.
-However, all relevant are present in the data folder.
+However, all relevant datafiles are present in the data folder.